Member Projects

 The money comes back to the club in several ways.
 It is used to fund global grants which all clubs may apply for.
 The funds are available to the district as District Designated Funds after three years.
 The Rotary Foundation is the way Rotary International funds the global polio eradication effort.
 Rotary Clubs do good things in the world.
 Rotarians often do good in their hometowns.
 The Rotary Foundation helps us to do good in the world on a larger scale.

-• Membership Service Asha Asokan
+- Membership Service

-1. Member enhancement team Dee Boswell
+- Member enhancement team

 To recruit and keep members, both new and old, engaged in EClub activities as well as in their service for peace.